 Displacement reactions and the reactivity series

-This picture shows what happens when you put a piece of zinc metal (grey metal) into a solution of copper sulfate (blue solution).
+This picture shows what happens when you put a piece of zinc (a grey metal) into a solution of copper sulfate (a blue solution):

 So if you put aluminium in copper sulfate solution, this reaction happens:

-copper sulfate + aluminium → aluminium slufate + copper (aluminium is more reactive than copper, so it goes into the compound)
+copper sulfate + aluminium → aluminium sulfate + copper (aluminium is more reactive than copper, so it goes into the compound)

 magnesium nitrate + iron → magnesium nitrate + iron (magnesium is more reactive than iron, so it stays in the compound)